oarabilekoore/materialThing/packages/mtx/README.md

 This is the compiler package for materialThing - it allows for compilation for the materialThing jsx language extension (.mtx).

+I'm planning on using participle (Go parser generator) to parse the .mtx language and transpile to .tsx

 ## Defining The .mtx Language Format

 The mtx format is an addition and modifications on top of JSX, providing a more concise and expressive syntax for defining components and their properties.
 It also includes support for advanced features such as conditional rendering, looping, and event handling.